Circaevum/circaevum-dao-phase-1/Addendum.md

 **Equity Dynamics**: Equity is fluid, adjusting based on the nature and impact of contributions, ensuring alignment with the DAO's evolving goals.

-**Balanced Participation**: Members are encouraged to engage in both Yin (creative) and Yang (structured) activities, fostering a well-rounded contribution spectrum.

 #### (iii) Activities of the decentralized autonomous organization and the conduct of those activities: